tom-howard/com2009/docs/labs/assignment1/part4.md

     ***

+1. Finally, build the package and source the environment.
+By now, you should know how to do that.

+You have now successfully created a service message which we will use in the next exercise.
+Ensure that you understand the process of creating the services and how to use them before moving on to the next exercise.

+***
+#### :material-pen: Exercise 4: Using the custom service to move the robot in a specified direction and calling it from the command line
+In the previous exercise, you learned how to create a service message by defining different parameters.
+It is now time to use them in practice:

-1. Next, navigate to the `scripts` folder of the `part4_services` package and create an empty file called `MoveToPosition.py`.
+1. Navigate to the `scripts` folder of the `part4_services` package and create an empty file called `time_movement.py`.

 1. Open the newly created file in VS Code.
-Copy and paste the code provided [here](./part4/MoveToPosition.md).
+Copy and paste the code provided [here](./part4/timed_movement.md).
 1. Now modify the code as follow:

     1. Change the imports to utilise the service we just created
+    1. Fill the blanks in the code template with appropriate information to make the code run as intended
     1. Develop the callback_function() to:
-        1. Process the **two** parameters that will be provided to the server via the `service request
+        1. Process the **two** parameters that will be provided to the server via the `service request`
-        1. Retrieve the current position and calculate the difference to goal
-        1. Generate movement command to the specific coordinates
+        1. Generate movement command to the specific `service request`
-        1. Return a correctly formatted service response message to the service caller
+        1. Return a correctly formatted service `response` to the service caller
     1. Launch the server node using `ros2 run` command from **TERMINAL 2** and `call` the service from the command-line using `ros2 service call` in **TERMINAL 3** [as you did earlier](#cl_call)

 1. Make sure you build the package in the root directory of ros2 workspace using `colcon` and source the environment: